Blue-Eyes-FrontEnd-Dragon/Natours/README.md

  this takes a keyframe name, a animation time, a animation type and a delay time.

- More simplistic animations can be handled via transitioN: <code>transition: all .2s;</code>
+ More simplistic animations can be handled via transition: <code>transition: all .2s;</code>

  This is applied to the parent element, animations can then be smoothly played through events: